Reshaun Walkes: Club career

 In 2018 and 2019, he played with Master's FA in League1 Ontario, scoring six goals in 17 appearances.
 He scored his first goal on July 7, 2018 against ProStars FC.
 Later that season, on July 28, he scored a brace in a 2-2 draw with Ottawa South United.
 The following season, he scored a hat trick against FC London on June 9, 2019 in a 4-3 victory.

 In 2021, he played with the Des Moines Menace in USL League Two, scoring once in the regular season against FC Wichita on June 24.
 In the playoffs, he earned Goal of the Week honours after self-assisting himself on a header goal against Kalamazoo FC.
 He won the USL League Two that season with the Menace.

 In 2022, he was drafted by his hometown Toronto FC at the 2022 MLS SuperDraft.
 After attending pre-season with Toronto FC, he ultimately signed a contract with the second team Toronto FC II for the 2022 season in MLS Next Pro.
 He scored his first professional goal in a 4-2 victory over FC Cincinnati 2 on April 30.
 On August 7, he scored a brace against Orlando City B.

+In 2024, he went on trial with Canadian Premier League club York United FC during their pre-season.
+Afterwards, he joined Vaughan Azzurri in League1 Ontario.
+He helped Vaughan capture the league cup, scoring the winning penalty kick in their shootout victory over Simcoe County Rovers FC in the final.
+He won the league Golden Boot and was named a First Team All-Star.

+In March 2025, he joined Simcoe County Rovers FC.
+At the end of the season, he was named a league Second Team All-Star.

+In September 2025, he signed with Canadian Premier League club HFX Wanderers FC for the remainder of the 2025 season, with options for 2026 and 2027.
+He made his debut on September 6, in a substitute appearance, against Forge FC.